croberts/croberts.github.io/project_1_en.md

 ### MAINSTREAM MARK

 An average American teenager dressed in street clothes.
+Should have three different outfits and hairstyles. <br>

 ![image](Attachments/mark.png)